iliff/rmgp/index.md

 ## Regions Forum 2018

-These links the ones Elizabeth Coody (will or has) reference(d) at the Regions Forum at the 2018 AAR/SBL Annual Meeting in Denver, Colorado where regional coordinators, officers, and representatives are sharing and discussing regional meeting innovations.
+These links are the ones Elizabeth Coody referenced at the Regions Forum at the 2018 AAR/SBL Annual Meeting in Denver, Colorado where regional coordinators, officers, and representatives shared and discussed regional meeting innovations.

 Katherine Downey, Dallas, TX, Presiding

-Sunday - 1:00 PM-3:00 PM
+Sunday, November 18, 2018 - 1:00 PM-3:00 PM

 Convention Center-604 (Street Level)